splunk/observability-workshop/content/en/s4r/3-initial-tour/4-log-observer-home/2-log-observer-home.md

 {{% /notice %}}

 We will revisit Log Observer in more detail later.
-Next, let's check out Synthetics.
+Next, let's check out Splunk Synthetics.